 The optimal combination of fixed-rate and variable-rate is considered in order to manage the risk of the State's debt portfolio.
 The State will consider variable-rate debt to provide for asset-liability matching and lower cost of funding while maintaining a conservative portfolio of fixed-rate and variable-rate debt.
 As such, the State will not have outstanding variable rate debt in excess of its unrestricted cash balances.
 Additionally, the State's variable rate debt shall comprise no more than 25 percent of the State's overall direct debt obligations.
-This will allow the State to benefit from historically the least expensive cost of financing to offset cash investment returns while providing protection against market disruptions.
+This will allow the State to benefit from what has historically been the least expensive cost of financing without becoming overexposed to interest rate risk.